plone/training/ide.rst

 * vim
 * emacs
 * `Textmate <http://macromates.com/>`_
-* Our development-setup today

-No development environment is complete without a good editor.
-Everybody must decide on his own, what editor to use, Therefore, I won't walk through a single editor here.

-My biggest productivity tool is not the editor.
-It is the capability of performing a full text search through the complete Plone code.
-Either you use your editor for this, or the console and grep.
-And of course you need the right code to look for, we set this up earlier with the omelette.
+Some features that most editors have in one form or another are essential when developing with Plone.

+* Find in project (SublimeText 3: ``cmd + shift + f``)
+* Find files in Project (SublimeText 3: ``cmd + t``)
+* Find methods and classes in Project (SublimeText 3: ``cmd + shift + r``)
+* Goto Definition (SublimeText3 with codeintel: ``alt + click``)
+* Powerful search & replace

-Thanks to omelette, an SSD and plenty of RAM, you can search through the complete Plone-code in 3 seconds.
-That is 20500 files!
+The capability of performing a full text search through the complete Plone code is invaluable.
+Thanks to omelette, an SSD and plenty of RAM you can search through the complete Plone-code in 3 seconds.

-By looking into the code, I see how things are supposed to be used and many other things.
+Some Packages that are recommmended when using Sublime

+    * SublimeCodeIntel (Goto Definition)
+    * BracketHighlighter
+    * GitGutter
+    * FileDiffs
+    * INI (syntax for ini-Files)
+    * SideBarEnhancements
+    * MacTerminal
+    * SyncedSideBar